18F/foia-recommendations/schemas.md

 ### Empower agencies to keep this information up to date

-Having agencies responsible for maintaining this metadata file means agencies are empowered to change it at will, as often as their organization changes, and immediately when their organization changes.
+Having agencies responsible for maintaining this metadata file means agencies are empowered to change it whenever their organization changes.
 Agencies do not need to coordinate with an external entity like OIP to get this information published.
 We believe this will lead to more accurate information for requesters.

 In agency interviews, we offered a few options for maintaining an agency metadata file.